Welcome to today's edition of the Rush 24-7 podcast.

 Create jobs so the country stays stimulated.

-Well well, Obama is the D stimulator, sir.
+Well, Obama is the de-stimulator, sir.

 Mr. P, Mr. Black Eyed.

-Obama is the D-Stimulator.
+Obama is the D-stimulator.

 Obama, let's get these kids educated, create jobs so the country stays stimulated.